 For the stoneworke over the Dyall in the new court xs [quoted AHUC, Vol 2, p20].
 However, the sundial was on the north wall of the court, not on the building, as can be seen in the Loggan view of 1685.]

-1823: Battlements were added to the Walnut-Tree building.
-[AHUC, Vol 2, p20] They still survive, unlike all the battlements added to other Queens’ buildings in the early 19th century.
+The parapets still survive, unlike all the parapets added to other Queens’ buildings in the early 19th century.

 Some editions inscribed: